gvwilson/sdxpy/en/src/linter/index.md

 we can use configuration files to control which handlers are loaded.

+## Generating Documentation {: #linter-docs}

+Many programmers believe they're more likely to write documentation and keep it up to date if it is close to the code.
+Tools that extract specially-formatted comments from code and turn them into documentation have been around since at least the 1980s;
+both [Sphinx][sphinx] and [MkDocs][mkdocs] are popular ones for Python.

+Generating documentation isn't the same as checking code style, but they share some tooling.
+Let's start by building a `NodeVisitor` that extracts and saves docstrings:

+[% inc file="doc_extract.py" keep="start" %]

+The code to create a stack,
+extract docstrings,
+and save them in a dictionary should look familiar by now:

+[% inc file="doc_extract.py" keep="body" %]

+To format the docstrings,
+we create a Markdown page with module, class, and function names as headers:

+[% inc file="doc_format.py" keep="format" %]

+If our input file looks like this:

+[% inc file="doc_sample.py" %]

+then our output is:
+{: .continue}

+[% inc html="doc_sample.out" %]

 ## Exercises {: #linter-exercises}

 ### Finding unused parameters {: .exercise}